MSP-1 Specification

 4. AI interpretation rules

-- AI agents MUST treat the site object as the root semantic entity of the domain.
+• AI agents should treat the site object as the website-level semantic entity of an MSP-1 implementation.

-- Conflicting site metadata MUST be treated as a severe trust signal failure.
+• Conflicting site metadata across a domain should be treated as a non-ideal structural condition.

 5. Relationship to related MSP-1 terms